hendriknielaender/double-trouble/data/blog/berlin_summit_2023_review.md

 out as an app for training.

-A cloud style escape room, a Four In A Row (Connect Four) against AI, and AWS principal cloud architects Architects already waiting on the sidelines, made me eager to come back later and explore more.
+A cloud style escape room, a Four In A Row (Connect Four) against AI, and AWS principal cloud architects already waiting on the sidelines, made me eager to come back later and explore more.
 The Four In A Row was interesting, as the metrics were published through [Athena](https://docs.aws.amazon.com/athena/latest/ug/what-is.html) into a Grafana dashboard.
 Nice to see that for small datasets and optimized queries, load times can be as fast as 0.5 seconds.